Skip to content

 • About empathy, we are all human beings and have complex emotions, if you are feeling great, it doesn't mean your colleague isn't feeling like shit.
 Perhaps your coworkers don't feel comfortable talking about emotions, so go talk with them and help them.
 You can talk to them or their manager if you feel something is going on with them.
 There is a time when everybody feels weak and needs someone else for support.
 So be a hero, be empathic.

-As with most projects making mistakes fast and loudly will make you learn faster, so you should not be ashamed to work directly on a repository through Pull Request rather than workshopping in a draft made elsewhere
+As with most projects making mistakes fast and loudly will make you learn faster, this is why you must work directly on a repository through Pull Requests rather than workshopping in a draft made elsewhere.

 • Avoid google docs.
 Work directly with Git, it will help get more eyes on your work to get corrections earlier.